Hackstur/JokerShell/README.md

 ## 🏅 Features

 <!-- FEATURES ACHIEVED -->
 I would love to have a great list of features and make one section for it, but it will not be like that.
-You'll be glad of the introduction ones.
+You'll be glad of this little list.

+#### Kind of Pranks Included
+- Wallpaper Change (Embed & Online)
+- Play Music (Embed & Beep)
+- Speak Text (Text-to-Speech)
+- Install/Update OS (Online)
+- Fork Bombs (The Basics)
+- Key Press Emulation (Maximum Volume, Mute, Window Jammer...etc)

 <!-- INSTALLATION  SECTION -->